Camagwinii/Wherether/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-Made with ❤️ by Camagwinii from South Africa, Mdantsane.
+Made with ❤️ by Camagwinii from  Mdantsane, South Africa.